freedomofpress/securedrop/docs/servers.rst

     ssh-keygen -t rsa -b 4096

-You'll be asked to "enter file in which to save the key."
-Type **Enter** to use the default location.
+You'll be asked to "Enter file in which to save the key" Type **Enter** to use the default location.

 If you choose to passphrase-protect this key, you must use a strong,